Porco Rosso

 Porco Rosso (紅の豚, Kurenai no Buta) is a 1992 Japanese animated adventure fantasy film written and directed by Hayao Miyazaki, based on his 1989 manga Hikōtei Jidai.
-The film stars the voices of Shūichirō Moriyama, Tokiko Kato, Akemi Okamura and Akio Otsuka.
-It was produced by Toshio Suzuki, animated by Studio Ghibli, and distributed by Toho.
-The score was composed by Joe Hisaishi.
+Produced by Toshio Suzuki and animated by Studio Ghibli, the film was distributed in Japan by Toho, with music composed by Joe Hisaishi.
+The Japanese voice cast includes Shūichirō Moriyama, Tokiko Kato, Akemi Okamura and Akio Otsuka.
+Set in a stylized version of the interwar Mediterranean, the film reflects Miyazaki's long-standing fascination with aviation, European settings and early twentieth-century history.